evgenyneu/flickr-places-cs193p/README.md

 * Shows the list of top places from Flickr.
 * Shows most popular photos for each place with ability to pan and zoom.
-* Shows the list of recently viwed photos.
+* Shows the list of recently viewed photos.

 This app is done as an excercise.
-It follows requirements of assignment #4 for CS 193P class lectures presented by Paul Hegarty in Stanford University, fall 2011.
+It follows requirements of assignment #4 for CS 193p class lectures presented by Paul Hegarty in Stanford University, fall 2011.

 # Flickr API Key